Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 - Create an empty folder called *Output_mitigation*
 - Open `SuewsAdvanced <http://umep-docs.readthedocs.io/en/latest/processor/Urban%20Energy%20Balance%20Urban%20Energy%20Balance%20(SUEWS.BLUEWS,%20advanced).html>`__ and make the same settings as before but change the input and output folders.
 - Run the model.
-- When finished, create a similar average Q\ :sub:`H` map for the heat event and compare the two maps.
+- When finished, create a similar average air temperature map for the heat event and compare the two maps.
 You can do a difference map by using the Raster Calculator in QGIS (*Raster>Raster Calculator...*).

 Tutorial finished.